Top 10 Songs of 1982 That Made the 80s Finally Sound Like the 80s

 1982 Rewind Verdict

-1982 is where the 80s really locks in: synth-pop goes mainstream, rock goes cinematic, and pop gets more confident about being pop.
-You’ve got arena motivation, danceable controversy, radio ballads, and hooks that still feel indestructible.
+1982 is where the 80s really locks in.
+Synth-pop goes mainstream, rock goes cinematic, pop gets more confident about being pop, and the year-end Hot 100 feels like the decade finally figured out its own personality.

 What was the #1 song of 1982 on the Billboard Hot 100 year-end chart?